W. G. Grace: Development as a cricketer

 An 1877 illustration of Grace by Leslie Ward in Vanity Fair emphasises his trademark beard and MCC cap.

 Grace began his Cricketing Reminiscences (1899) by answering a question he had frequently been asked—"was he born a cricketer"?
 His answer was in the negative because he believed that "cricketers are made by coaching and practice", though he added that if he was not born a cricketer, he was born "in the atmosphere of cricket".
 His father and mother were "full of enthusiasm for the game" and it was "a common theme of conversation at home".
-In 1850, when WG was two and Fred was expected, the family moved to a nearby house called "The Chesnuts" which had a sizeable orchard and Henry Grace organised clearance of this to establish a practice pitch.
-All nine children in the Grace family, including the four daughters, were encouraged to play cricket although the girls, along with the dogs, were required for fielding only.
+In 1850, when W. G. was two and Fred was expected, the family moved to a nearby house called "The Chesnuts", which had a sizeable orchard, and Henry Grace organised clearance of this to establish a practice pitch.
+All nine children in the Grace family, including the four daughters, were encouraged to play cricket; however, the girls, along with the dogs, were required for fielding only.
 Grace claimed that he first handled a cricket bat at the age of two.

 It was in the Downend orchard and as members of their local cricket clubs that he and his brothers developed their skills, mainly under the tutelage of their uncle, Alfred Pocock, who spent long hours coaching them at Downend.
-EM, who was seven years older than WG, had always played with a full size bat and so developed a tendency, that he never lost, to hit across the line, the bat being too big for him to "play straight".
-Pocock recognised this problem and determined that WG and Fred should not follow suit.
+E. M., who was seven years older than W. G., had always played with a full-size bat and so developed a tendency, that he never lost, to hit across the line, the bat being too big for him to "play straight".
+Pocock recognised this problem and determined that W. G. and Fred should not follow suit.
 He therefore fashioned smaller bats for them, to suit their sizes, and they were taught to play straight and "learn defence, with the left shoulder well forward", before attempting to hit.
 Apart from his cricket and his schooling, Grace lived the life of a country boy and roamed freely with the other village boys.
 One of his regular activities was stone throwing at birds in the fields and he later claimed that this was the source of his eventual skill as an outfielder.